 From the above trends, you could ask yourself:

 Is NFT market collapsing?

 The NFT hype is slowing at a macro level.
 Currently, NFTs are at the end of one curve and about to start another one.
 The new start could make blockchain technology emerge as a new interesting thing.

 It is expected that the blockchain will break from the ups and downs of cryptocurrency in the future.
 This means that people will have an opportunity to engage in the NFT industry using fiat currency.
 We may also see the invention of utility NFTs with more uses and merits for artists.
 A good example of such a blockchain network is Solana.
 It is cheaper to mint, sell, and buy NFTs on the Solana blockchain network.

 However, a crash is expected to happen this year.
 However, this is not the first time NFT investors are asking themselves:

 Is NFT dead?

 What happens next in the NFT industry will give the best definition of NFTs and how they can help artists.
 Thus, we should welcome the end of the NFT hype hoping that what comes next will be more interesting.

-Note that the backlash in the NFT hype comes at a time when the cryptocurrency industry is in its bearish trend.
 The world’s leading cryptocurrencies such as Bitcoin and Ethereum have also recorded a huge drop in prices from their all-time highs of September 2021.
 As the crypto industry breaks from this, the NFT hype may resume.